 1. Recurring Transfer to Savings: Seem simple?
 It is!
 Anyone can apply this tip.
 Start today!
 Set up a recurring transfer to your savings account and do not touch that money.
 Start small - $25 a month.
 Gradually increase this by $5 or $10 in a month or so.
 If you save just $50 a month, that will be $600 by the end of the year.
 If you can manage $100 monthly, you are already up to $1,200 by year's end.

 2. Lower Your Expenses: This goes hand in hand with item one.
 The more you can cut back, the more you can save.
 Review your budget to see where most of your money is going.
 Could you lower expenses by meal planning and cooking at home rather than on the go?
-What about using your dusty coffee pot instead of your weekly (or daily!)
-Starbucks run?
+What about using your dusty coffee pot instead of your weekly (or daily!) coffee run?
 How much do you pay for cable?
-With so many low-cost streaming options these days, we have canceled our cable altogether.
+With so many low-cost streaming options these days, you may be able to cancel cable altogether.
 Look at your #budget with an open mind and see where you can sacrifice short term splurges for the long-term stability and investment of owning your own home.

 5. Skip Vacations for a Year: I love a good vacation.
 We all do.
 I also know that between gas or airfare, hotel, attractions, and food vacations add up quickly.
 Make a commitment to skip vacations for a year.
 Transfer what you would have spent to savings.
 Then, explore free events in your city to provide the excitement and revitalization typically received during a vacation.
 You'll thank yourself in the long-run!

-7. Borrow from a Relative or Retirement Plan: A house is a big purchase.
-Many people borrow from a parent or close relative to make it a reality.
-Not an option for you?
-What about borrowing from a retirement plan?
-If you contribute to a retirement plan, and/or your employer contributes on your behalf, you may be able to borrow funds to put toward a downpayment.
+7. Borrow from a Retirement Plan: A house is an important purchase and a primary step in creating personal and generational wealth.
+What about borrowing from a retirement plan to make that step reality?
+If you contribute to a retirement plan, and/or your employer contributes on your behalf, you may be able to borrow funds to put toward a down payment.

-10. Ask About Downpayment Assistance Programs: State and Federal governments are regularly unveiling programs to support with downpayment assistance, especially for first-time homebuyers.
-A licensed mortgage broker can share more about any options that may be available.
-Getting this information at the start of your home-buying journey can save you stress and anxiety worrying about downpayment funds you may not need.
+10. Ask About Down Payment Assistance Programs: State and Federal governments are regularly unveiling programs to support with down payment assistance, especially for first-time homebuyers.
+A licensed loan officer can share more about any options that may be available.
+Getting this information at the start of your home-buying journey can save you stress and anxiety worrying about down payment funds you may not need.
 At O Capital Group, our licensed loan officers are happy to provide a free, no obligation consultation to anyone starting their home-buying adventure.
 Call today at (602) 492-8930.

 Take Your Next Steps Today